 Memorial Day is when we commemorate those who died in the service of our country.
-I offer two quotations related to men giving their lives in battle for you to mediate on.
+I offer two quotations related to men giving their lives in battle for you to meditate on.

 First a famous stanza from “Ballad of Sir Andrew Barton”